South West Institute for Teaching SWIFT

 NPQ for Leading Behaviour and Culture - NATIONAL INSTITUTE OF TEACHING

-SWIFT is delighted to be working with the National Institute of Teaching (NIoT) and this year we are piloting the NIoT’s NPQLBC which is designed for ambitious teachers and leaders, including behaviour-management leads and SENDCOs, who want to be involved in developing and implementing behaviour and wellbeing strategies at their school.
+The NIoT’s NPQLBC is designed for ambitious teachers and leaders, including behaviour-management leads and SENDCOs, who want to be involved in developing and implementing behaviour and wellbeing strategies at their school.
 Developed by teachers for teachers, the programme will harness the NIoT’s leading research and putting it to immediate, practical use.
 Because the programme has been designed by teachers, there will be no time wasted: it will provide only the information essential to helping you do your job efficiently, effectively and in a way that inspires pupils to success.

 Overview